Hints for your first class...

 Communication

 Class information is sent out via email.
-Students/Parents need to add Yvette Corvo Misner, dynamicdancing@sbcglobal.net to their contact list, please.
+Students/Parents/Guardians need to add Yvette Corvo Misner, dynamicdancing@sbcglobal.net to their contact list, please.

 Attendance